Killian-cressant/COSI/README.md

   4) test.py is the main test file for testing the GDN

-  5) Util is a set of file used from Start/test
+  5) Util is a set of files used from Start/test

   6) models regroup GDN and GDN utilitary file